aparmendariz/mcf_docs/docs/source/getting_started.rst

         _int_show_plots=False # Suppress the display of diagnostic plots during estimation )

 The **mcf** package generates a number of standard outputs for your convenience.
 After initializing a Modified Causal Forest, the package will create an output folder where these results will be stored.
-You can find the location of this folder by accessing the `outpath` entry of the `gen_dict` attribute of your Modified Causal Forest:
+You can find the location of this folder by accessing the `"outpath"` entry of the `gen_dict` attribute of your Modified Causal Forest:

 .. code-block:: python